-There is so much to do in Morocco.
-From admiring its beautiful architecture to visiting vibrant bazaars, the country offers both culture and sight seeing.
+There is so much to do in Morocco!
+From admiring its beautiful architecture in Fez to visiting vibrant bazaars in Marrakech, the country offers both culture and sightseeing.

-Most of Morrocan cities I’ve visited had countless crisscrossing streets.
-Carts selling fruits and handcrafted jewelry appeared everywhere.
-It was a hot and enjoyable mess of people, noise and traffic.
 While it might be somewhat overwhelming with the number of street vendors wishing to gain you as a customer, the experience was great.
-Nevertheless, it is extremely easy to get lost, and not the safest for those travelling alone.
+Nevertheless, it is extremely easy to get lost, and not the safest for those traveling alone.

 It was a form of relaxation after a day at work, a gesture for welcoming others to one’s lifestyle, a note of appreciation for those around.